biscuit-auth/website/docs/src/recipes/authorization-performance.md

 # Authorization performance

 Authorization is likely part of your request handling hot path.
 As such, it is natural to try and make it as fast as possible.

-Signatures verification makes up for significant share of the time spent in the authorization process.
+## The first rule of performance optimization

+> Don't do it

+Benchmarks done with biscuit-rust show that the whole process (parsing, signatures verification and datalog generation and evaluation) usually clocks in at around one millisecond.
+In a lot of cases, that will not be a bottleneck and thus not where you should work on performance optimization.
+That being said, in some cases you will need to optimize the authorization process, so this page is there to help you do so.

 ## Authorization process breakdown